Hold the spine straight with the Silicon Valley BraceTM

 Fact: Rib cage distortion occurs as a result of scoliosis, and will happen even without a brace.

-While some braces may worsen this distortion, other braces, like the Cheneau-style braces, reduce rib cage distortion, making the rib hump smaller.
+While some types of braces may worsen this distortion, other braces, like the Cheneau-style braces, reduce rib cage distortion, making the rib hump smaller.

 In the US and in many other developed countries, the Boston brace is the first brace of choice for scoliosis.
 If your child was prescribed a brace by a medical doctor, chances are it was a Boston brace.
 The Boston brace design is suspected of over-compressing the ribs, and doing so in a way that can actually worsen the rotational twisting of the spine, and worsening the rib hump making it more pronounced.

 The heavy dependency of US orthopedic surgeons on the Boston brace is probably why there exist pockets of rather vocal opposition to bracing.
 Most research cited by anti-brace advocates is looking at either the Boston brace or designs that are similarly compressive like the Boston brace.
 Fortunately, there are many alternative Brace designs to the Boston brace.
 The Cheneau Gensingen brace (aka Cheneau brace) design solves this the problem of rib cage distortion, and a well-designed and properly worn Cheneau brace will typically result in a reduced rib cage.

 Myth 3: Braces cause the spine to become stiff, resulting in loss of spinal mobility